“Immigrants From Where?”

 Some people were complaining that I used the share of H-1B beneficiaries as my method of comparing countries because they claimed that only being on a temporary work visa and not being able to actively participate if one were to create a new company disincentivizes innovation.
 This seems like a bizarre post-hoc rationale to dismiss evidence they don’t like.
 Are we just going to pretend that the Christmas War on X/Twitter wasn’t precisely about H-1Bs and that the advocates didn’t defend an expansion of the current system precisely by appealing to these sorts of measures?
 But fine, I am willing to entertain this since we can use national shares of immigrant STEM workers instead.
 There is a 2022 report from the American Immigration Council which covers the year 2019 (a more recent one has yet to be released so we’ll have to make do) and this is the breakdown:

-India made up 28.9% of total migrant STEM workers in 2019 but just 17.4% of unicorn companies.
+India made up 28.9% of total immigrant STEM workers in 2019 but just 17.4% of unicorn companies.
 So, India is still underrepresented.
 There is also another analysis from the Stanford Graduate School of Business which looks at immigrant unicorn founders from 1997-2019 and guess what?
 India is indeed still underrepresented:

 So, what’s the takeaway here?
 True talent that can enrich the United States comes from other Europeans, both immediately and in the long run for future generations.
-There is no “top talent” that we desperately need from India, the United States will not lose its number one to spot because if it doesn’t expand the current legal immigration system so that more Indians can get through.
-The only reason why pointing out this reality is considered wrong is because it serves as a constant reminder to insane advocates that a truly meritocratic society would be one that is whiter than the current United States and nothing like their delusional wet dream of a multiracial utopia.
+There is no “top talent” that we desperately need from India, the United States will not lose its number one spot if it doesn’t expand the current legal immigration system so that more Indians can get through.
+The only reason why pointing out this reality is considered wrong is because it serves as a constant reminder to insane advocates that a truly meritocratic society would be one that is whiter than the current United States and nothing like their delusional wet dreams of a multiracial utopia.

 Look if America winning is the American worker living under worse and worse conditions, then I want America to lose, and lose hard